Second breakfast: In literature and film

 In J. R. R. Tolkien's novel The Hobbit, the protagonist Bilbo Baggins eats a second breakfast, and in the preface to its sequel, The Lord of the Rings, Tolkien mentions that hobbits prefer to eat six meals a day.
 In Peter Jackson's film adaptation of The Fellowship of the Ring, as Aragorn is leading the hobbits on a march, Pippin – hoping for a meal break – is horrified when Merry tells him that the man probably does not know about second breakfast.
 Pippin goes on to ask if he knows about the other meals commonly eaten by hobbits, including elevenses, luncheon, afternoon tea, dinner, and supper.
 Aragorn throws an apple to each of the pair to tide them over until their next "regular" meal break.
-However, in the book, hobbits are specifically described as eating "six meals a day (when they [can] get them)", not seven.
+However, in the book, hobbits are specifically described as eating "six meals a day (when they get them)", not seven.

 In Thomas Mann's books The Magic Mountain and Buddenbrooks, frequent and detailed references are made to second breakfasts.
 Sometimes food from the first breakfast appears again such as oatmeal and fruit.
 In fact, in Magic Mountain, Mann even refers to "third breakfasts".

 In Chapter 11 of "Mansfield Park", Jane Austen refers to second breakfast.